-French police have ruled out terrorism as a motive after a woman was killed when a van rammed into two Marseille bus stops, killing a woman at one of them.
+French police have ruled out terrorism as a motive after a van rammed into two Marseille bus stops, killing a woman at one of them.

 A police official said "the terrorist motive is completely rejected" for the incident on Monday morning.

 Police had already said that the driver of the white van that hit the bus stops in two neighbourhoods is being treated for psychological problems.

 The 35-year-old suspect was arrested in the Old Port neighbourhood of France's second largest city.

 The collisions at the bus stops about five kilometres (three miles) apart came days after back-to-back van attacks in Barcelona and the Spanish resort town of Cambrils killed 15 people.